Events: Long Jump (23-3), Triple Jump (IN: 50-2 ½; OUT: 50-10w/50-8 ¼)

-Competed in the triple jump at the NCAA East Preliminary Rounds held in Jacksonville, Florida, during his rookie season with the Tigers in 2014 … Also competed in the event at the SEC Championships during both the indoor and outdoor seasons … Scored one point for the Tigers with an eighth-place finish in the triple jump at the SEC Indoor Track & Field Championships … Jumped a lifetime personal best of 50 feet, 2 ½ inches at the SEC Indoor meet, marking the first time in his career to eclipse the 50-foot mark in the event … Also competed in the long jump at the SEC Indoor Championships, finishing in 14th place with a jump of 21-9 … Earned a pair of second-place finishes in the triple jump indoors at the Aggie Invitational (49-0 ¾) and LSU Twilight (49-11) … Also competed in the triple jump at the New Mexico Team Invitational (48-7 ½) and Tyson Invitational (48-5 ½) during the indoor season … Finished in 12th place in the triple jump at the SEC Outdoor Championships with a series-best mark of 48-10 ¼ … Jumped an outdoor personal best of 49-9 ¼ (+0.1) in a third-place finish at the LSU Invitational in his regular-season finale … Also finished in third place at Miami’s Hurricane Alumni Invitational with a mark of 48-4 ¾ (+2.6) … Placed fourth in the event at the Battle on the Bayou (47-6 ¼) and LSU Alumni Gold (47-7w) … Finished eighth in the college division at the Penn Relays with a jump of 48-10 ¼ (+1.6) … Jumped a wind-legal 23-1 ¼ (+1.6) with his only appearance in the long jump as he finished in 15th place at the SEC Outdoor Championships.
+Competed in the triple jump at the NCAA East Preliminary Rounds for the first time in his career as a freshman in 2014 … Also competed in the event at the SEC Championships during both the indoor and outdoor seasons … Scored one point for the Tigers with an eighth-place finish in the triple jump at the SEC Indoor Championships … Jumped a lifetime personal best of 50-2 ½ at the SEC Indoor meet, marking the first time in his career to eclipse the 50-foot mark in the event … Also competed in the long jump at the SEC Indoor Championships, finishing in 14th place with a jump of 21-9 … Earned a pair of second-place finishes in the triple jump at the Aggie Invitational (49-0 ¾) and LSU Twilight (49-11) during the indoor season … Also competed in the triple jump at the New Mexico Team Invitational (48-7 ½) and Tyson Invitational (48-5 ½) during the indoor season … Finished in 12th place in the triple jump at the SEC Outdoor Championships with a series-best mark of 48-10 ¼ … Jumped an outdoor personal best of 49-9 ¼ (+0.1) in a third-place finish at the LSU Invitational in his regular-season finale … Also finished in third place at Miami’s Hurricane Alumni Invitational with a mark of 48-4 ¾ (+2.6) … Placed fourth in the event at the Battle on the Bayou (47-6 ¼) and LSU Alumni Gold (47-7w) … Finished eighth in the college division at the Penn Relays with a jump of 48-10 ¼ (+1.6) … Jumped a wind-legal 23-1 ¼ (+1.6) with his only appearance in the long jump as he finished in 15th place at the SEC Outdoor Championships.

 PRIOR TO LSU